MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joinoperator.md

 Merge the rows of two tables to form a new table by matching values of the specified columns from each table.

-KQL offers various types of joins, including inner joins, left joins, right joins, and full outer joins.
+Kusto Query Language (KQL) offers various types of joins.
 The following image provides a visual representation of the operation performed by each join.

 :::image type="content" source="images/joinoperator/join-kinds.png" alt-text="Diagram showing query join kinds.":::